-While much of the public reaction to the demonstration period has been positive, legitimate concerns have been raised, primarily regarding improper parking of bicycles that is obstructing pedestrian access, causing hazard for persons with disabilities, or infringing on private property.
-An analysis of the initial email comments DDOT received throughout the first half of the pilot showed that of 415 comments, the majority supported the program, but the primary negative concern was clutter, blocked pedestrian travel ways, and parking.
-A textual analysis for parking concerns (Figure 17) showed the most persistent terms in the comments were sidewalks/ walkways, nuisance/litter, pedestrians, blocking, and left.
+While much of the public reaction to the demonstration period has been positive, legitimate concerns have been raised, primarily regarding improper parking of bicycles that is obstructing pedestrian access, causing hazards for persons with disabilities, or infringing on private property.

+An analysis of the initial email comments DDOT received

-Figure 16 Percentage of dockless scooter trips with idle time more than six hours by ANC Single Member District
+Figure 15 Percentage of dockless scooter trips in each ANC Single Member District with idle time more than six hours.
+SMDs colored in gray had zero trips ending in that SMD.